 The expectation in the National Curriculum is that the majority of children will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of children’s’ understanding and their readiness to progress to the next stage.
 Children who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including, through additional practice, before moving on.

-At Gillespie teachers from year 1 to year 6 are using detailed schemes of learning published by the White Rose hub to plan effective maths lessons incorporating fluency, reasoning and problem solving.
+At Gillespie, teachers from reception to use 6 use Power Maths resources and the schemes of learning published by White Rose Maths to plan effectively, producing lessons incorporating fluency, reasoning and problem solving.
+The White Rose schemes are closely aligned to Power Maths and they complement each other.